-Today there are a lots of choices for classic film fans to see an almost unlimited variety of films.
-Ironically the loss of the local video rental store with a “classics” section and cable channels that didn’t have much of their own original content and regularly played classic films to fill space has in many ways made it harder to just stumble across classic films for the casual viewer.
-In some cases you may need to search a variety of options (and subscribe to a variety of services) to find the classic films you are looking for.
+Today there are lots of choices for classic film fans to see an almost unlimited variety of films, but all of these choices are a mixed bag for people who don’t want to subscribe to half a dozen services.
+The loss of the local video rental store with a “classics” section has in many ways made it harder to stumble across classic films for the casual viewer.
+But classic films are out there just waiting to be watched and shared.

-Below are just a few of the choices you have if you want to watch classic films on your TV, computer, or other electronic device.
+Below is a guide (updated March 2019) to where you can watch classic films on your TV, computer, or other electronic devices.

 Turner Classic Movies (TCM) has been out front for years as a go-to place for movie lovers to find classic films (with no commercials).
 TCM is available as a channel on most cable and satellite networks and has an app that allows users to stream some of their content.
 TCM also has a fantastic website where you can learn more about the variety of programming TCM provides its viewers.